Children's Hospital is part of the UPMC family.

 Download our mobile app today - it's free!

-In pediatric patients, heart failure may result in multiple symptoms such as:
+In children, heart failure may cause symptoms such as:

 In infants, sweating during feeding can be a clue to heart failure.